kubernetes-sigs/network-policy-api/site-src/npeps/npep-133.md

   (for example `kubernetes.io`).
 * Support basic wildcard matching capabilities when specifying FQDNs (for example `*.cloud-provider.io`)
-* Currently only `ALLOW` type rules are proposed.
+* Currently only `Accept` type rules are proposed.
   * Safely enforcing `DENY` rules based on FQDN selectors is difficult as there is no guarantee a Network Policy plugin is aware of all IPs backing a FQDN policy.
 If a Network Policy plugin has incomplete information, it may accidentally allow traffic to an IP belonging to a denied domain.
 This would constitute a security breach.

-    By contrast, `ALLOW` rules, which may also have an incomplete list of IPs, would not create a security breach.
+    By contrast, `Accept` rules, which may also have an incomplete list of IPs, would not create a security breach.
 In case of incomplete information, valid traffic would be dropped as the plugin believes the destination IP does not belong to the domain.
 While this is definitely undesirable, it is at least not an unsafe failure.

-* Currently only AdminNetworkPolicy is the intended scope for this proposal.
+* Currently only ClusterNetworkPolicy is the intended scope for this proposal.
-  * Since Kubernetes NetworkPolicy does not have a FQDN selector, adding this capability to BaselineAdminNetworkPolicy could result in writing baseline rules that can't be replicated by an overriding NetworkPolicy.
-For example, if BANP allows traffic to `example.io`, but the namespace admin installs a Kubernetes Network Policy, the namespace admin has no way to replicate the `example.io` selector using just Kubernetes Network Policies.
+  * Since Kubernetes NetworkPolicy does not have a FQDN selector, adding this capability to Baseline tier of ClusterNetworkPolicy could result in writing baseline rules that can't be replicated by an overriding NetworkPolicy.
+For example, if CNP allows traffic to `example.io`, but the namespace admin installs a Kubernetes Network Policy, the namespace admin has no way to replicate the `example.io` selector using just Kubernetes Network Policies.

 ## Non-Goals

 * This enhancement does not include a FQDN selector for allowing ingress traffic.
-* This enhancement only describes enhancements to the existing L4 filtering as provided by AdminNetworkPolicy.
+* This enhancement only describes enhancements to the existing L4 filtering as provided by ClusterNetworkPolicy.
 It does not propose any new L7 matching or filtering capabilities, like matching HTTP traffic or URL paths.
   * This selector should not control what DNS records are resolvable from a particular workload.
 * This enhancement does not provide a mechanism for selecting in-cluster endpoints using FQDNs.
-To select Pods, Nodes, or the API Server, AdminNetworkPolicy has other more specific selectors.
+To select Pods, Nodes, or the API Server, ClusterNetworkPolicy has other more specific selectors.
   * Using the FQDN selector to refer to other Kubernetes endpoints, while not explicitly disallowed, is not defined by this spec and left up to individual providers.
 Trying to allow traffic to the following domains is NOT